Police Traffic report

 Description of the Vehicles Involved

 Another key element in a police traffic report is a description of each vehicle involved in the incident.
 This information can include making and model, year, color, license plate number, and other identifying features.
 Sometimes vehicles are modified or customized in ways that make them easily identifiable.
 Such details can be important for insurance companies when determining fault in an accident.
-The description should also include what direction each vehicle was traveling before the crash occurred.
+The description should also include each vehicle’s direction before the crash occurred.
 This detail helps establish which driver might have been at fault.

 Description of Damage Sustained by Vehicles

 A detailed description of damage sustained by each vehicle involved is another essential element in a police traffic report.
-A visual inspection by an officer who arrives on scene will provide valuable insights into how fast each car was traveling at impact as well as where they were struck.
-Damage descriptions are often broken down into types (such as front-end damage or fender benders) so that insurance adjusters can quickly assess what repairs will be needed for each vehicle.
+A visual inspection by an officer who arrives on scene will provide valuable insights into how fast each car was traveling at impact and where they were struck.
+Damage descriptions are often broken down into types (such as front-end damage or fender benders) so that insurance adjusters can quickly assess the repairs needed for each vehicle.

 Statements from Witnesses and Drivers Involved